Caio-Ze/google-drive-cache-management-with-finder-favorites/README.md

 - Added version tracking with Git
 - Published on GitHub for better version control and sharing

+## Contributing

+Contributions to improve the script are welcome!
+Feel free to:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This script is provided "as is", without warranties.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

-Created to manage Google Drive and its Finder favorites.
+Created by Caio Raphael to manage Google Drive cache and preserve Finder favorites on macOS.